kamyarps/TunesLink/README.md

 Use it to find an album from the sofa, change the song across the room, or control a Windows music setup from a touch-friendly tablet interface.
 TunesLink does not stream or upload the music itself;
-it controls the iTunes library already playing on your computer.
+it controls the iTunes library already playing on your computer

 > [!IMPORTANT]
 > TunesLink works with the legacy iTunes COM interface on Windows. **Apple Music for Windows is not